-4. The role of a Committee member
+3. The role of a Committee member

 Committee members are usually elected for a three year term following elections at the AGM.
 Committee members elected in this way must be members of the association.
 Members of the association are people who are interested in and support our activities; they may be tenants or residents in our communities.
-Our Rules specify our membership criteria and our Membership Policy - which is approved by the Committee - describes how we apply these criteria to applications from prospective members.
+Our Rules specify our membership criteria and our Membership Policy and Committee Recruitment Policy- which is approved by the Committee - describes how we apply these criteria to applications from prospective members.
 Up to one third of the number of committee members can be co-opted to the Committee: co-opted Committee members do not need to be members of the association and can only serve until the next AGM; then they must stand down but may, if they are a member, stand for election.
+Co-opted committee members do not count towards the establishment of a quorum for meetings.

 As a member of the Committee you must always act in the best interests of Pineview Housing Association and you must not be influenced by any personal, business, financial or other interests.
 You are required to declare any such interests and manage them appropriately, in accordance with our Entitlements, Payments and Benefits Policy.
 In order to be a member of the Committee, you must sign and agree to uphold our Code of Conduct.
-You must also accept collective responsibility for decisions that the Committee has taken (provided the decision has been taken properly and is in accordance with our rules, policies and procedures).
+You must also accept collective responsibility for the decisions that the Committee takes (provided the decision has been taken properly and is in accordance with our rules, policies and procedures).

 All Committee members are expected to use their skills, knowledge and experience for the benefit of the association.
 Members will offer a variety of experience, knowledge and backgrounds: it is essential that our Committee has an appropriate range of skills, knowledge and experience to support the organisation to achieve its aims.
-As part of our ongoing committee review, and for recruitment purposes, we update the profile of the skills, knowledge and experience sought.
+As part of our ongoing committee review, and for recruitment purposes, we regularly update the profile of the skills, knowledge and experience sought.